Rock Radio Heaven (R)

 Also known as: Birth name was Charles D. Hanks.
 Used the name Chuck Dann at WKYC and KOMA before using Charlie Tuna and then giving it to Art Ferguson

-Stations: WKYC Cleveland, WIBC Indianapolis, KMPC, KZLA-KPOL Los Angeles, CKY Winnipeg, WQWB Fargo, N.D., KOMA Oklahoma City, Okla., WQHT (Hot 97) New York.
+Stations: WKYC Cleveland, WIBC Indianapolis, KMPC, KZLA-KPOL Los Angeles, CKY Winnipeg, WQWB Fargo, North Dakota, KOMA Oklahoma City, Oklahoma, WQHT (Hot 97) New York.

 MIKE RIVERS